Use Azure portal to create a Service Bus namespace and a queue

 Create a namespace in the Azure portal

 To begin using Service Bus messaging entities in Azure, you must first create a namespace with a name that is unique across Azure.
-A namespace provides a scoping container for Service Bus resources within your application.
+A namespace provides a scoping container for Service Bus resources (queues, topics, etc.) within your application.

 To create a namespace:

-In the left navigation pane of the portal, select All services, select Integration from the list of categories, hover the mouse over Service Bus, and then select Create on the Service Bus tile.
+In the left navigation pane of the portal, select All services, select Integration from the list of categories, hover the mouse over Service Bus, and then select + button on the Service Bus tile.

 In the Basics tag of the Create namespace page, follow these steps:

 For Subscription, choose an Azure subscription in which to create the namespace.